-The Ignition-Based MQTT Architecture steps through the process of how to install and set up an end-toend solution in order to gather data and send to the cloud.
+The Diagram below steps through the process of how to install and set up an end-to-end solution in order to gather data and send to the cloud.
 This architecture provides a superior OT solution using the Ignition platform by Inductive Automation.
 The minimum requirements for this end to end solutions are:

 - 1. Ignition Gateway platform - 2.
-MQTT Server either MQTT Distributor running as a module on the Ignition Gateway or standalone Chariot Server - 3.
-Host Client MQTT Engine running as a module on the Ignition Gateway - 4.
-Edge hardware select appropriate edge hardware platform - 5.
-Edge Client Ignition Edge - 6.
-Protocols gather OT data from existing field equipment RTU's / PLC's using native protocols - 7.
-Cloud Injectors to transmit OT data to the cloud for big data analytics
+MQTT Server (either MQTT Distributor running as a module on the Ignition Gateway or standalone Chariot Server) - 3.
+Host Client (MQTT Engine running as a module on the Ignition Gateway) - 4.
+Edge hardware (select appropriate edge hardware platform) - 5.
+Edge Client (Ignition Edge) - 6.
+Protocols (gather OT data from existing field equipment RTU's / PLC's using native protocols) - 7.
+Cloud Injectors (to transmit OT data to the cloud for big data analytics)